Edmod/MyPortfolio/README.md

 ### My Chatbot

-[Click here](https://github.com/Edmod/MyPortfolio/edit/master/README.md) to edit this page and replace this text with a link to your chatbot and the FB page on which it lives
+Click on the README.md link above and then the pencil symbol to edit this page and replace this text with a link to your 360 video
+![readme]

 ### My React project

-[Click here](https://github.com/Edmod/MyPortfolio/edit/master/README.md) to edit this page and replace this text with a link to your React project
+Click on the README.md link above and then the pencil symbol to edit this page and replace this text with a link to your 360 video
+![readme]